The Ultimate Guide to Chocolate Chip Cookies

 Do you love Handle the Heat?
 Never miss a recipe or Ultimate Guide.
 Sign up to have new posts delivered to your inbox and get a FREE cookbook!

 Check out PART 2 where I test things like cake flour, bread flour, shortening, cornstarch, and nonstick baking pans.
+Also see my Ultimate Cookie Troubleshooting Guide for more cooking baking help!

 See chocolate chip cookie recipes I created based off the results to this experiment: